Be a Part of the Minnesota Council on Foundations

 Membership in the Minnesota Council on Foundations is open to any family foundation, private independent foundation, community foundation, public foundation, corporate foundation or giving program, tribal philanthropy or public charity grantmaker.
 Membership dues are set on a sliding scale based on annual grants paid.

 Our members recognize that they play an important role in their communities and that their role is sustained by the public trust.
 Therefore, they are committed to operating effective and ethical grantmaking programs guided by a set of common principles as they help to create positive change in the communities they serve.

 Apply for Membership

-To learn more or apply for membership in the Minnesota Council on Foundations, please contact Maria Salas, director of member services.
+To learn more or apply for membership in the Minnesota Council on Foundations, please contact Maria Salas, director of member relations.